Machine learning the deuteron: new architectures and uncertainty quantification: Methodology

-We typically perform more than $20$ initialisation runs, with the exact number depending on the architecture and $N_\text{hid}$.
-Not all of these runs converge or, if they do, they may not have converged to meaningful values, close enough to the minimum.
-Figure~\ref{convergence_rate} shows the rate of convergence of different architectures as a function of $N_\text{hid}$.
-This is obtained as the ratio of the number of converged models, $N_\text{con}$, to the total set of model initialisations, $N_\text{tot}$, $r=N_\text{con}/N_\text{tot}$.
-As a selection criterion to compute $N_\text{con}$, we define converged models as those that provide a final energy within the range $E\in (-2.220,-2.227)$ MeV.
-Whenever more than $20$ initialisations lead to converged results, we randomly pick $20$ states to have representative, but also homogeneous, statistics across the $N_{\mathrm{hid}}$ domain.
-We stress the fact that these rates are obtained from initialisations with a pretraining step.
+We stress the fact that these rates are obtained from initializations with a pretraining step.
 With no pretraining, all models show slower convergence rates\footnote{This includes the $1$sc configuration, which leads to a perfect convergence rate if pretraining is included.}.
-We take this difference as an indication of the fact that pretraining is effective in providing a physical representation of the ANN wave function.
+We take this difference as an indication of the fact that pretraining is effective in providing a physical representation of the ANN wavefunction.
 Initally non-pretrained networks may occasionally lead to accurate results, but are likely to require many more energy minimisation epochs.

-Going back to Fig.~\ref{convergence_rate}, we find that the one-layer configurations provide better convergence rates than their two-layer counterparts in almost all the range of $N_{\mathrm{hid}}$.
+Going back to Fig.~\ref{fig:convergence_rate}, we find that the one-layer configurations provide better convergence rates than their two-layer counterparts up to $N_{\mathrm{hid}} \approx 60$, at which point the $2$sc architecture is marginally better than $1$sd.
 The $1$sc network (solid line) has a perfect convergence rate.
-The $1$sd architecture (dash-dotted line) provides a relatively good convergence rate, with $r > 70 \%$ relatively independent of the value of $N_\text{hid}$.
-We attribute these similarities to the idea that both pretraining and training are more easily done with a single layer ANN.
+The $1$sd architecture (dash-dotted line) provides a convergence rate of $r > 50 \%$ relatively independent of the value of $N_\text{hid}$.
+We attribute these similarities to the fact that both pretraining and training are more easily done with a single-layer ANN.